Voice Clone Has Unnatural Breathing and Pauses

 How to spot it: Find the exact word where the weird breath happens.
 If it lands at about 30 seconds into a sentence, you hit a chunk boundary.

-In ElevenLabs and similar tools, “Stability” controls how much the voice can vary in prosody.
-Maxed-out stability produces flat, monotone, anti-breathy speech.
-The voice never breathes because variation is suppressed.
+“Stability” controls how much the voice can vary in prosody.
+Maxed-out stability produces flat, monotone, anti-breathy speech; the voice never breathes because variation is suppressed.
+The control looks different depending on your model:

-How to spot it: Lower stability to 0.4-0.5 and re-generate.
-If breathing returns to natural, stability was too high.
+How to spot it: On v3, switch the preset to Natural and re-generate.
+On v2/API, lower stability to 0.4-0.5.
+If breathing returns to natural, stability was the cause.

-How to spot it: Style at 0 produces a flat read.
-Style at 0.5 produces natural emotion.
-Above 0.7 you get melodramatic breathing.
+How to spot it (v2/API): style at 0 produces a flat read; 0.5 produces natural emotion; above 0.7 you get melodramatic breathing.

 7. Script uses unusual orthography (ALL CAPS, ALL.PERIODS)